Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 See here for my detailed guide to going to Taiwan in winter.

 Taiwan in Spring (April to June)

 From April until June, the weather across Taiwan seems to get hotter by the day, but remains pleasantly bearable compared to what’s to come in summer.
-A mini rain season, called the Plum Rain or East Asian Monsoon brings a lot of rain and gray skies for most of May and sometimes early June.
+A mini rain season called the Plum Rain or East Asian Monsoon brings a lot of rain and gray skies for most of May and sometimes early June.
 If you must visit at this time, see my guide to surviving rainy days in Taipei.

 Taiwan in Summer (July to September)